schollz/_core/docs/content/effects/fuzz.md

 icon = 'cat'
 +++

-The Fuzz effect adds a rich, fuzz-like distortion to audio, with preamp and postamp knobs to finely tune the intensity before and after the effect is applied.
+The Fuzz effect adds a rich, fuzz-like distortion to audio.
+It includes preamp and postamp knobs for finely tuning the intensity before and after the effect is applied.